NatasaIc/abbreviation-game-native/README.md

 - AsyncStorage
 - React Native Gesture Handler

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors

-- Your Name - Initial work
+- Natasa Iconomou - Initial work

-## 🙏 Acknowledgments

-- Thanks to all contributors
-- Special thanks to the React Native and Expo communities